meagangardner/HikeRecommendations/README.md

 **View the dashboard [here](https://meagangardner-hikerecommendations.share.connect.posit.cloud/)**

-## About
-This Shiny dashboard provides ...

 ## Motivation

-The motivation behind this dashboard is to provide personal hike suggestions in the Greater Vancouver and surrounding areas.
-Please note that this is based on my personal experience and should be treated as a good starting point for hikes.
-However you should still do your own research before making a decision to attempt a new hike!
+This Shiny dashboard is designed for anyone who loves the outdoors and wants to explore hiking trails in the Greater Vancouver area.
+It provides an interactive map displaying key trail information such as distance, elevation gain, difficulty, and estimated time to complete.
+Users can filter hikes by various criteria, including difficulty, distance, season, and elevation gain.
+The goal of this app is to offer personalized hike suggestions based on my own experiences, helping users discover suitable trails for their preferences and fitness levels.

+**Please Note:** The recommendations are based on my own hiking experiences and are intended as a good starting point.
+However, please remember that hiking conditions can change, and it is always important to do your own research, check current trail conditions, and plan ahead before heading out on a hike!

-## App description
+## Key App Features
+- **Interactive map:** Explore hike locations with markers that show the trail's key details.
+- **Filter options:** Filter hikes based on distance, elevataion gain, difficulty, estimated completion time, and season.
+- **Icons:** Users can click on the maps Icon's to get more details about the trail, including name, exact hiking distance and elevation gain, and completion time.
+- **User-friendly interface:** The app is designed to be simple and intuitive, making it easy for users to find and explore hiking options.

 ## Installation Instructions